j99thoms/smash-charts/README.md

 A more in-depth description for each of these attributes can be found on the main page of the dashboard.
 The attribute descriptions provided on the dashboard are based on the descriptions which can be found on [SmashWiki](https://www.ssbwiki.com/).

+## Contributing

+Interested in contributing?
+Check out the [contributing guidelines](CONTRIBUTING.md).
+Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.

 ## License